Bryant–Denny Stadium: Renovations (2019–2024)

 As part of a larger, 10-year $600 million plan to upgrade campus athletic facilities, the university is planning $92.5 million in upgrades to the stadium, including new social spaces, improved circulation, additional premium seating and upgraded spaces for athletes and recruits.
 The Walk of Champions will be extended into a new game day locker room via a new tunnel clad with video boards.
 The project will be funded with $48.4 million in bonds and $35 million from the Crimson Tide Foundation, the fundraising arm of UA athletics.
 Construction began shortly after the 2019 season.

 New LED lights for the stadium were unveiled on the night of August 12, 2019, including a crimson-hued light display by the new installations.

-In 2024 The University of Alabama added a sign to the east and west upper deck that says Saban Field at Bryant–Denny Stadium, to honor legendary head coach Nick Saban who served as the head coach from 2007–2023.
+In 2024 The University of Alabama added a sign to the east and west upper deck that says Saban Field at Bryant–Denny Stadium, to honor long-time head coach Nick Saban, who served as the head coach from 2007–2023.